Approved by the AALL Executive Board on April 2015, Tab 5

 - Publications of the library's home state:

 - A complete collection of the published decisions of state courts.

-- Current annotated set of state/local court rules.
-If space permits, a collection of superseded state/local court rules.
+- Current annotated state and local court rules.
+If space and budget permit, a collection of superseded state/local court rules.

 - Current statutory compilation, annotated if available.
-If space permits, a complete set of older statutory compilations and superseded volumes of current compilations.
+If space and budget permit, older statutory compilations and superseded volumes.

-- A complete set of session laws, including a current session law service, if available.
+- A complete collection of session laws, including a current session law service, if available.

-- Local, county and municipal codes, charters, by-laws or ordinances within area served.
+- Local, county and municipal codes, charters, by-laws orordinances with in the area served.

 - The state legal encyclopedia, if available.